-Ohanapecosh Campground is open for the 2021 season!
+Ohanapecosh Campground is open for the 2022 season!

-Cowlitz Tribal members may now book reservations for tribal campsites in the our own special section of the campground.
+Cowlitz Tribal members may now book reservations for tribal campsites in our own special section of the campground.

 Ohanapecosh, or áwxanapayk-ash in Taytnapam Upper Cowlitz language, translates as “standing at the edge-place”, and refers to the cliff edges of the bedrock gorge through which the

 The main attraction at Mount Rainier National Park is the mountain itself, a glacier-clad volcano of immense proportions.
 At 14,411 ft., it dominates the skyline for hundreds of miles.
 Visitors travel through majestic old-growth forests, past tumbling waterfalls and historic buildings to reach sub-alpine meadows, where world-famous wildflower displays are seen in July and August.
-Popular activities in the park include sight-seeing, hiking, climbing and camping.
+Popular activities in the park include sightseeing, hiking, climbing, and camping.